 Hence, all related persons should have sufficient knowledge of planning and their advice should be taken for implementation and adequate attention should be paid to their suggestions for implementation of plans.

-Thus, at this step/stage of planning, plans are executed by securing the cooperation of the employees.
+Thus, at this stage of planning, plans are executed by securing the cooperation of the employees.

 11. Formulation and Use of Strategies

-At this steps or stage of planning process, strategies are formulated to accomplish plans, in the context of changed timings and human tendencies.
+At these steps or stages of the organizational planning process, strategies are formulated to accomplish plans, in the context of changed timings and human tendencies.